The Beginner Gardener: Winging it

 Of course, not everything could go smoothly.
 When my soil was delivered, the truck couldn’t make it up my driveway, or so he says and decided to drop off a ton of soil at the bottom of the hill.
 And I mean “drop off” as in he literally pushed it off the liftgate and called it a day.
 Although extremely excited to be receiving my VermiSoil, this meant filling up the wheelbarrow, pushing it up the hill and across my yard, every time I needed some.
 It imposed a slight challenge and was quite the workout, but I got it done.
 Most importantly, I was able to start putting my plans into actions.
 As I worked on filling my new GeoPots, (which are amazing btw) I was also thinking about what to put them on.
 In order for the GeoPots to air prune, they need to be off the ground allowing oxygen through on every side.
 I had only one available pallet and I knew it wouldn’t be enough.
 To get every pot off the ground, I gathered some logs and found different pieces of wood to makeshift some raised beds.
 It didn’t require a lot of thought, time, energy or money so I was quite content.

 It’s been a very wet and rainy summer so far, here in Quebec.
-I can count on one hand the amount of times I’ve had to water my garden.
+I can count on one hand the number of times I’ve had to water my garden.
 I had planned to add nutrients every time I watered it, but since the soil has been constantly saturated, I wasn’t sure when or how I could get in the much-needed nutrients.
 From what I understand, since the plants are not in the ground, the nutrients in the soil are eventually being absorbed and washed out.
 So you need to add nutrients when you have a container garden.
 So, what I did was I used Vermicrop Dry nutrient, and I mixed it right in with the soil.
 As opposed to a liquid nutrient that you would add in with the water.

 There you have it, my story and experience thus far.
 I hope it helped other beginner gardeners, share this post if it did and comment if you have questions!